-The landscapes here are reminiscent of the primeval landscape in Mols Bjerge, Djursland, in central Jutland, from where I have my roots.
+I have now settled in the southeastern part of Sweden and it feels like coming home again after 25 years in Copenhagen.
+I have my root at the central part of jutland and the landscapes here are reminiscent of the primeval landscape in Mols Bjerge, Djursland.
 The distinctive ice age landscape where man has lived for millennia has always fascinated me.
 Here you can spot the primordial soup if you take the time to do so.

 Wavy landscapes and apple trees along the coastline characterize the southern part of Scania.
 My childhood landscape was marked by a similar landscape including a plenitude of old apple trees, but wheremy father, specialized in pruning, and talked about harmony and balance between the branches, my mother was interested in the old apple varieties.
 The summary of these experiences became visceral and imaginary, which made branches seem to grow out between my fingers.
 I often find myself along the coast where the old apple trees speak to me as individuals with whom I personify with great empathy.
 The actual space between the branches is a concept known in Japanese gardens as ‘Ma’, which is akin to the silences between the notes in the music.